wp-plugins/prizm-image/readme.txt

 == Changelog ==

+= 2.4 =
+* JPEG files that had a file extension of ".jpeg" were not identified as file types that the plugin could process.
+Fixed so that these files are processed.

 = 2.3 =
 * Provided fix for feature in Chrome browser in which going back to previous screen did not refresh the previous screen.